Biggest Online Brokers in Europe (ranked by AUM in 2026)

 As brokers in Europe are becoming more and more competitive (and tech-driven), the choice of platform is more critical than ever.

-From giants like Interactive Brokers to rising stars like Trade Republic, these brokers differ significantly in terms of size, reach, and specialization.
+From giants like Interactive Brokers to rising stars like Trade Republic - which has tripled its AUM in just two years and is now among Europe’s largest pan-European retail brokers by client assets - these brokers differ significantly in terms of size, reach, and specialization.

 For the retail investor, being aware of where the most client assets are held may influence where to put one's money.